chombo-discharge/chombo-discharge/Docs/Sphinx/source/Solvers/Electrostatics.rst

    fieldSolver->setVoltage(myVoltage);

-The electrostatic solver ``chombo-discharge`` has a lot of supporting functionality, but essentially relies on only one critical function:
+The electrostatic solver in ``chombo-discharge`` has a lot of supporting functionality, but essentially relies on only one critical function:
 Solving for the potential.
-This is done by the member function
+This is encapsulated by the pure member function

 .. code-block:: c++

-   bool FieldSolver::solve(MFAMRCellData& phi, const MFAMRCellData& rho, const EBAMRIVData& sigma);
+   bool FieldSolver::solve(MFAMRCellData& phi, const MFAMRCellData& rho, const EBAMRIVData& sigma) = 0;

 where ``phi`` is the resulting potential that was computing with the space charge density ``rho`` and surface charge density ``sigma``.
-This function is implemented by :ref:`Chap:FieldSolverMultigrid`.

 .. _Chap:PoissonDomainBC: